Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Alex chuckled at that.
 "There’s no power in all creation that would keep Mevia and Tomoe out of this fight.
 Or the rest.
 The more martial among them are on hot standby."

-"Then we’re basically all set…" Jackson tapped a few things on her tablet, then tucked it under her arm with an air of finality.
+"Then we’re basically all set..."
+Jackson tapped a few things on her tablet, then tucked it under her arm with an air of finality.
 "The Counsels wanted to speak with you personally.
 They should be here any—"

 **Thump**